© 2020 All rights reserved

 I get it.
 The idea of only paying for when someone clicks to visit your website can sound great.
-In reality however, it’s a slippery slope to eating up a huge chuck of your ad budget.
+However, the reality is that it’s a slippery slope to eating up a huge chunk of your ad budget.

-In today’s post I want to walk you through how the Google Ads system works so that you can understand what to be doing to run cost-efficient, and effective campaigns.
+In today’s post I want to walk you through how the Google Ads system works.
+This way you can better understand what to be doing, to run cost-efficient and effective campaigns.

-To start with, let’s walk through a breakdown of what the Google Ads platform is and how it can help your business.
+Let’s start off with a breakdown of what the Google Ads platform is and how it can help your business.

 If you’ve searched something on Google, you’ve probably seen those top handful of results at the top with the [Ad] Icon.

-Each of these is company or website out there paying money to be displayed for the particular keywords you’ve typed into the search bar.
+Each of these is a company or website that’s paying money to be displayed, for the particular keywords you’ve typed into the search bar.

 In the same sense, you can jump onto Google Ads and be found in the search results for particular keywords that people search.